Should I buy Unilever stock in 2025?

 IndicatorValueAnalysis

-💼 MarketLondon Stock Exchange (LSE)Main listing on LSE, providing high visibility for UK and international investors.
+💼 MarketLondon Stock Exchange (ULVR)Primary listing in London ensures strong liquidity and visibility for UK investors.

-🏢 Market cap$155.96 billionLarge market cap reflects Unilever’s resilience and scale in the global consumer sector.
+🏢 Market cap£109.7 billionLarge market cap reflects Unilever’s global scale and investor confidence.

 🏳️ Nationality